-Founded in 1965, the National Endowment for the Arts (NEA) offers assistance to a wide range of non-profit organizations and individuals that carry out arts programming, as well as to state arts agencies.
-The NEA supports exemplary projects of excellence in the artistic disciplines of artist communities, dance, design, folk and traditional arts, literature, media arts, museums, music, musical theater, opera, presenting, theater, and visual arts, as well as for arts education projects and local arts agencies.
+Founded in 1965, the National Endowment for the Arts (NEA) offers assistance to a wide range of non-profit organizations and individuals that carry out arts programming, as well as to State Arts Agencies and Regional Arts Organizations.
+NEA supports exemplary projects of excellence in the artistic disciplines of artist communities, dance, design, folk and traditional arts, literature, media arts, museums, music, musical theater, opera, presenting, theater, and visual arts, as well as for arts education projects and local arts agencies.
 Grants are awarded for specific projects rather than for general operating or seasonal support.
-Most NEA grants are matched dollar for dollar with non-federal funds.
-In addition, the NEA received \$50 million in 2009 under the American Recovery and Reinvestment Act of 2009 (Recovery Act); these additional funds do not require matching.
-For FY 2010, the NEA received \$167.5 million through the Department of the Interior, Environment, and Related Agencies Appropriation Act, 2010.
-The NEA received \$154.69 million, net a government-wide rescission of .2%, through the Department of Defense and Full-Year Continuing Appropriations Act, 2011.
+Most NEA grants are matched dollar for dollar with non-Federal funds.
+Through the Consolidated and Further Continuing Appropriations Act, 2013, NEA received \$145.729 million, net a 0.16% across-the-board rescission included in Division F, Section 1101(c)(1), and a 0.2% across-the-board rescission included in Division G, Section 3004(c)(1).
+This appropriation was further subject to a reduction of \$7.346 million per a sequestration order issued by the President on March 1, 2013.